Generic programming: Advantages and disadvantages

-Macros are expanded (copy pasted) by preprocessor, before compilation proper; templates are actual real functions.
+Macros are expanded (copy pasted) by the preprocessor, before program compiling; templates are actual real functions.
 Macros are always expanded inline; templates can also be inline functions when the compiler deems it appropriate.

 However, templates are generally considered an improvement over macros for these purposes.
 Templates are type-safe.
 Templates avoid some of the common errors found in code that makes heavy use of function-like macros, such as evaluating parameters with side effects twice.
 Perhaps most importantly, templates were designed to be applicable to much larger problems than macros.

-There are four primary drawbacks to the use of templates: supported features, compiler support, poor error messages (usually with pre C++20 SFINAE), and code bloat:
+There are four primary drawbacks to the use of templates: supported features, compiler support, poor error messages (usually with pre C++20 substitution failure is not an error (SFINAE)), and code bloat: